KamilleModules/Ekom/doc/database/database.md

 ================
 - shop_id: fk
 - payment_method_id: fk
-- order: int, the lowest order is the preferred method payment for this shop
+- order: int, the lowest order is the preferred/default method payment for this shop
 - configuration: text(serialized), some payment methods require configuration (for instance a paypal key, etc...)

+There should always be at least one payment method per shop.